explorertolu/ci-cd-pipeline-demo/README.md

-## demo app - developing with Docker
+## demo app - CI Pipeline

-This demo app shows a simple user profile app set up using
+This demo app shows a simple continous  intergration pipeline from source code to image Docker image registry.
-- index.html with pure js and css styles
-- nodejs backend with express module
-- mongodb for data storage
+I used Jenkins and GitHub SCM and set up my automated trigger in Jenkins.